seasketch/geoprocessing/website/docs/tutorials/sampleproject.md

 }
 ```

+- The English translation file is then translated to the other needed languages and put into their own translation files
-- Once the strings are translated to different languages (covered in a later tutorial), the `Translator` component in our report client is responsible for inspecting the users language at runtime in the browser and swapping in strings for the appropriate language.
+- The `Translator` component in your report client is then responsible for inspecting the users language at runtime in the browser and swapping the English strings for strings in the appropriate language.

+This process is covered in more detail in a separate doc.

 ### Generate Examples